 - Other – 8 percent conversion rate

-Once you determine which industry of the above best fits your company, you have an idea of what your average rate of conversions will be.
+Once you determine which industry of the above best fits your company, you have an idea of what your average lead conversion rate will be.
 Of course, you don’t just want to predict or assume this information.

 Instead, you should calculate your company’s lead conversion rate.
 How do you go about doing that?

-What Is conversion rate?
+What Is lead conversion rate?
 Conversion rate calculating – A video

 First, you must tally up your converted leads, but not all.
 You only want the converted leads who have recently converted to a campaign or opportunity.